webrecorder/py-wacz/README.md

 The verification can be done locally, or via remote signing/verification server.

-To use remote server, add `--verify-url` which should be a URL pointing to the authsign `/verify` endpoint.
+To use remote server, add `--verifier-url` which should be a URL pointing to the authsign `/verify` endpoint.

 To run locally, the `authsign` must be installed, which can be done by running `pip install wacz[signing]`.